erd3muysal/School-Projects/README.md

-# Basic Projects with C and C++
+# Hospital Automation System

-This repository consists of the projects I have done in the
+This repository consists of a project I have done in the
-* **CS101 Introduction to Programming with C** and also
-* **CS102 Object Oriented Proramming with C++**

-at my first year in the Atılım University.
+* **CS102 Object Oriented Proramming with C++** at my first year in the Atılım University.